 Best inline spinner for trolling?

-I prefer to use a spinner which use a Colorado blade because the design typically spins at a slower speed than any other.
+I prefer to use a spinner with a Colorado blade because the design typically spins at a slower speed than any other.
 So I suggest using a Mepps Marabou.
+When trolling, you want to travel as slow as possible to give the trout plenty of chances to strike.

 If you can not find a Mepps Marabou then I will use a French blade spinner such as the Mepps Agilia.